-Firefox has moved into a snap
+Firefox has moved into a snap in Ubuntu.

 Because the KeepassXC extensions relies on NativeMessaging to communicate with the KeepassXC application, this initially broke use of that password manager.